Air Pollution in Steel Industry: Environmental, Health & Social Impact

 - It is affordable.
 Pure Skies is a subscription service and lets you avail clean air at an affordable monthly rate, also providing the flexibility to cancel anytime.

 - It has a high rate of efficacy.
-Pure Skies has a proven high efficacy rate, and brings down air pollution by 33-90%.
+Pure Skies has a proven high efficacy rate, and increases the air quality by bringing down the steel industry pollution by 33-90%.

 - It is filter-less.
 Pure Skies avoids all the hassles and extra expenses that most other air cleaners demand.
 It is a silent, plug and play technology.

 - It leads to improved productivity and profitability.
 Installing Pure Skies has restored a great deal of productivity by reducing sick leaves and increasing employee productivity.
 Customers who've installed Pure Skies have seen a 13% year-on-year reduction in their employees' sick leave.